phax/peppol-commons/README.md

 # News and noteworthy

+* v8.6.0 - 2021-05-02
+    * Updated to ph-commons 10.1
+    * Changed the JAXB binding for XML Schema date time to `XMLOffset*`
 * v8.5.2 - 2021-04-30
     * Updated the truststore by removing the old (expired) Let's Encrypt root certificates.
     * Changed the name of the SMP client configuration properties as follows (leaving the old ones in place with a warning message):